Blog

 Accuracy

-Accuracy is the easiest metric to understand.
+Accuracy (or acc) is the easiest metric to understand.
 It’s simply the number of correct predictions on a dataset.
 Given a test dataset of 1,000 images for example, in order to compute the accuracy, you’ll just have to make a prediction for each image and then count the proportion of correct answers among the whole dataset.

 Let’s say you make 970 good predictions out of those 1,000 examples: this means your algorithm accuracy is 97%.